Chelsea Hackett: Mixed martial arts career

 Hackett made her professional MMA debut in May 2019 for Australia's Eternal MMA promotion walked away with a majority draw that would have been a unanimous decision victory had she not been deducted a point in the first round for holding the fence.
 She competed for the Eternal MMA promotion three more times over the following 12 months and was victorious in every bout.
 Hackett was then invited to compete at Dana White's Contender Series 36 where she fought and lost to Victoria Leonardo on November 17, 2020 for an UFC contract.

+Hackett signed with PFL and debuted at PFL 7 on August 4, 2023 against Ky Bennett, submitting her in the second round via rear-naked choke.

+Hackett faced Jena Bishop at PFL 1 on April 4, 2024 and lost the bout by an armbar submission.

+Hackett faced Dakota Ditcheva on June 13, 2024 at PFL 4.
+She lost the fight via body punch TKO in the first round.